claws/gestalt/CONTRIBUTING.rst

   A pull request should preferably only have one commit upon the current master HEAD, (via rebases and squash).

-* Submit a pull request through the service website (e.g. Github, Gitlab).
+* Submit a pull request through the service website (i.e. Github).

 * Check automated continuous integration steps all pass.
 Fix any problems if necessary and update the pull request.